Volodymyr Horbulin: National Security and Defense

 In August 1994, Horbulin was appointed the Secretary of the Council of National Security under the President of Ukraine; in October 1994, he became the adviser to the President of Ukraine for National Security Issues.
 In August 1996 – November 1999, he was the Secretary of the National Security and Defense Council of Ukraine.
 Horbulin is the co-author of the "Concept of National Security and Defense of Ukraine", the "State Program of Building and Development of Armed Forces of Ukraine", and other fundamental state policy documents.

 Until November 1999, he headed the State Interagency Commission for Cooperation with NATO and co-headed the Consulting Committee under presidents of Ukraine and Poland, co-headed the Secretariat of Kuchma-Gore Commission.

 In 2000-2001, Horbulin headed the Interagency Commission for Political Conflict Resolution in Transdniestria region of the Republic of Moldova.

 From July 2000 to December 2002, he held the position of the Head of the State Commission for Military-Industrial Complex of Ukraine and was the Deputy Head of the Governmental Committee for Defense, Military-Industrial Complex and Law Enforcement.
 He supervised and developed the State Programme of Armament and Military Equipment Development and the Concept of Structural Reorganization of Military-Industrial Complex of Ukraine.

 In December 2002, he was appointed the Assistant to the President of Ukraine for National Security Issues.

 Following the Order of the President of Ukraine (January 2003), he established and chaired the National Centre of Euro-Atlantic Integration of Ukraine.

-From March 2003 to January 2005, he was the Deputy Head of the State Commission for Reformation and Development of Armed Forces of Ukraine, directly participated in development of the Strategic Defense Bulletin of Ukraine for the period to 2015, the Military doctrine of Ukraine (June 2004) and the Law “On Fundamentals of National Security of Ukraine” (June 2003).
+From March 2003 to January 2005, he was the Deputy Head of the State Commission for Reformation and Development of the Armed Forces of Ukraine and directly participated in the development of the Strategic Defense Bulletin of Ukraine for the period to 2015, the Military doctrine of Ukraine (June 2004) and the Law “On Fundamentals of National Security of Ukraine” (June 2003).

 In December 2003, Horbulin established and headed the Institute of National Security Problems of Ukraine at the National Security and Defense Council of Ukraine.

 In 2005, he was appointed the Adviser to the President of Ukraine and acting Head of the Principal Service of Defense Policy at the Secretariat of the President of Ukraine.

 In May 2006, Horbulin was appointed acting Secretary of the National Security and Defense Council of Ukraine.
 He headed the development of the Strategy of National Security of Ukraine.

 In October 2006, he became the Adviser to the President of Ukraine.
 Horbulin took part in development of the Concept of Reformation of Security Service of Ukraine and the White Book “The Security Service and Intelligence Agencies of Ukraine”.

 Volodymyr Horbulin was the first editor-in-chief of 'Strategic Panorama' scientific and practical magazine.